Vegetarian 15 Bean Soup

-This vegetarian 15 bean soup is a classic recipe made from the Hurst's brand dried beans mix but adapted to be made meat-free.
-This smokey protein-packed soup is easy to make with shelf-stable ingredients and is a healthy, affordable way to satisfy your whole family.
-It's easy to make on the stovetop, or in the crockpot or instant pot too.
+This vegetarian 15-bean soup is a classic recipe made with Hurst’s brand dried bean mix, adapted to be meat-free.ย This smoky protein-packed soup is easy to make with shelf-stable ingredients and is a healthy, affordable way to satisfy your whole family.ย It’s easy to make on the stovetop, in the crockpot, or in the instant pot, too.

-- It's packed with an addictive smokey flavor.
+- It’s packed with a delicious smoky flavor.

 - This soup is loaded with healthy plant-based protein.

-- Onion - to give the soup base more flavor. (optional)
+- Onion – to add more flavor to the soup base. (optional)

 - Olive Oil – to saute the onion.
 You can swap this out with any oil you like or omit it for oil-free.